Picovoice/leopard/binding/react/README.md

 If `WebVoiceProcessor` has started correctly, `isRecording` will be set to true.

-**Note**: By default, Leopard will only record for 2 minutes before stopping and processing the recording.
-This is to prevent buffer overflow.
+**Note**: By default, Leopard will only record for 2 minutes before stopping and processing the buffered audio.
+This is to prevent unbounded memory usage.
 To increase this limit, call `startRecording` with the optional `maxRecordingSec` parameter:

 ```typescript
 const maxRecordingSec = 60 * 10